phdata/tram-cicd-template/cicd_deployment_strategy.md

 ### Tram CI/CD Workflow

-Tram can be run using a build tool like AWS CodeDeploy, BitBucket Pipelines, any other on-prem or SAAS build tool.
+Tram can be run using a build tool like AWS CodeDeploy, BitBucket Pipelines, any other on-prem or SaaS build tool.

 #### Workflow Steps

 *   Users will make a change request or pull request to the Tram resource files.
-This can include changes to group files (to provision new resources) or changes in templates (to define how Snowflake objects are provisioned).
+This can include changes to group files (to provision new resources) or changes in models (to define how Snowflake objects are provisioned).
 *   For any pull request, the build tool will be configured to run the `bin/tram-dry-run` script.
 This script will validate configuration file syntax, as well as print out a list of statements that Tram will execute against snowflake in the event the change is accepted.
 *   Privileged users will review the pull request/change request, providing feedback or accepting and rejecting changes.
 *   If the change is accepted, it should be merged into the ‘master’ branch.